 About

-I am interested in the complexity and ambiguity of the human condition.
-My work is personal, based on inner and outer reflection and observations in the world..
-My research engages with early medical and psychoanalytic theories and practices and the concept of thriving.
+I am interested in the complexity and ambiguity of the human condition .
+My work is personal, based on the witnessing of daily life and on inner and outer reflection on themes including identity, connectedness and presence.
+My research engages with early medical and psychoanalytic theories as well as philosophies of wellness and thriving.

-The mostly female figures I paint symbolise imagined parts of self as well as friends and people I know.
-These characters exist in and navigate through a surreal world where identities combine and morph reflecting multiple threads of personal and collective memories, observations and possibilities.
-This exploration functions for me much like the role of sleep and the processing and organising of information through dreams.
+The figures I paint symbolise imagined parts of self as well as persons I have hallucinated.
+These characters exist in and navigate through a surreal world where identities combine and morph reflecting multiple threads of personal and collective memories, observations and possibilities in time.